Table of Contents

 What is the minimum investment?

-The community solar farm’s shares will be $10 each, with a minimum purchase amount of $350.
-There is a one-time application cost of $50 which pays for the processing of the application and share registry functions which are handled by a third party share registry.
+The community solar farm’s shares will be $10 each, with a minimum purchase amount of $500 and thereafter in multiples of 50.
+Prior to July 2015 the minimum number of shares was $350 parcel (35 shares), we will honour this lower amount for all members who registered an amount below $500 prior to the change.
+There is a one-time application cost of $20 which pays for the processing of the application and share registry functions which are handled by a third party share registry.

 When are dividends paid?